Ynn/selfstar/intro-runtime.md

 More information about OSGi can be found in:

-+ [OSGi in action by R. Hall, K. Pauls, S. McCulloch, D. Savaga, Manning, 2012]
++ OSGi in action by R. Hall, K. Pauls, S. McCulloch, D. Savaga, Manning, 2012.
 + [the OSGi specification](http://www.osgi.org/Specifications/HomePage)